 Inside False Bay is best dived in winter months when the prevailing north-westerly winds flatten and cleans the bay.
 In winter visibility is normally between 5 and 10 metres, but I have seen up to 20m.
 Water temperatures this time of year is normally around 16C.
 In summer the south easter can spoil conditions decreasing visibility to zero and water temperatures can drop to 12C.

 In my student days we couldn’t afford boat dives and I did hundreds of dives, day and night, from the shore.
-As an instructor I have trained and showed many divers some fantastic dives from the shore.
+As an instructor I have trained and showed many divers some fantastic dives from the shore in this area.

 The Clan Stuart